FinOps-Open-Cost-and-Usage-Spec/foundation/contributing.md

 **3.3.** Submit a Pull Request to merge the change from the topic branch to the 'working_draft' branch (see details below)

-**3.4.** Notify the Maintainers about your pull request and ask for feedback.
+**3.4.** Notify the focus members about your pull request and ask for feedback.
 Address comments on your topic branch until reviewers have approved.

 ## 4. Pull Request Workflow